 We won’t list our pick for the best Chromebooks in this post, as that would make it too long.
 To learn which ones we think are worth your money, check out our dedicated best Chromebooks post at the link instead.
 If you’re on a budget, we also have a list of the best Chromebooks under $300 you can get.
 Alternatively, you can check out our lists of the best Chromebooks by brand via the links below.

-Top Chrome OS questions and answers
+Top Chrome OS FAQs

 Q: Can all Chrome OS devices run Android and Linux apps?

 A: No. Older Chromebooks from 2017 and before likely can’t run either.
-And if you’re looking to get a Chromebook with Linux support you’ll want an even newer model.
+And if you’re looking to get a Chromebook with Linux support, you’ll want an even newer model.
 Check which Chromebooks support Android and Linux apps here.

 Q: Are Windows and macOS devices superior to Chrome OS devices?